 Starting from 2023/2024 Academic year we initiated a pilot project, TalTech Mobility Ambassadors, in collaboration with the School of Engineering.
-Now we have ambassadors also from School of Business and Governance and School of Information Technologies.
+Now we have ambassadors also from School of Business and Governance, School of Information Technologies and School of Science.
 These students are available for contact during their exchange and even after, providing valuable insights and advice on studies abroad.

 Meet them below!